 Important:If the problem occurs with a FRITZ!Powerline adapter, use the UTP network cable included with the FRITZ!Powerline adapter.

-If the humming is still present, then the issue is not caused by the FRITZ!Box.
-Instead, it is caused by a different component (such as telephone, cable, power supply).
+If the humming is still present, the issue is not caused by the FRITZ!Box.
+Instead, it is caused by a different component (such as a telephone, cable, power supply).